mries/azure-docs/articles/virtual-machines/linux/create-ssh-secured-vm-from-template.md

 > The provided template creates an [Azure Generation 2 VM](../generation-2.md) by default.

 >[!NOTE]
 > Only SSH authentication is enabled by default when using the quickstart template.
-When prompted, provide the value of your own SSH public key, such as the contents of *~/.ssh/id_rsa.pub*.
+When prompted, provide the value of your own SSH public key, such as the contents of *~/.ssh/id_rsa.pub* or *~/.ssh/id_ed25519.pub*
 >
 > If you don't have an SSH key pair, [create and use an SSH key pair for Linux VMs in Azure](mac-create-ssh-keys.md).